Generalized Attracting Horseshoes and Chaotic Strange Attractors: Acknowledgment

 \section{Acknowledgment}

-Y. Joshi would like to thank a CUNY grant and his department for support of his work on this paper, and D. Blackmore is indebted to NSF Grant CMMI 1029809 for partial support of his initial efforts in this collaboration.
+Y. Joshi would like to thank a CUNY grant and his department for support of his work on this paper, D. Blackmore is indebted to NSF Grant CMMI 1029809 for partial support of his initial efforts in this collaboration, and A. Rahman appreciates the support of the DMS at NJIT for his participation.
 Thanks are also due to Marian Gidea for insights derived from discussions about chaotic strange attractors.

 \qquad